saraparveen26/Sales-Volume-Forecasting/README.md

 __Project Overview and Purpose of Data Model__

-* For this project, we aimed to improve the inventory planning of an anonymous company.
+* For this project, we aimed to improve the inventory planning process of an anonymous company.
 * This company acts as a product distributor by purchasing office products from manufacturers, holding them and then reselling them to its business customers.
 * By analyzing their purchase, sales and product details data for office products, we created a data model that makes predictions about how much of each product will be sold in the future.
 * Knowing how much will be sold of each product in the future can help determine how much of each product should be kept in stock at any given time.